Australian railway signalling: Adelaide Suburban Dwarf Signals

 In 1988 the Adelaide Metro lines were resignalled with the opening of the Adelaide control centre.
-The system is quite similar to modern UK colour light signalling, being a route signalling system, though it lacks the double yellow aspect and makes use of 'permissive' signals.
+This system uses UK colour light signals to display the standard speed signalling aspects.
+The effect is to give both a route and a speed indication to drivers.
 There are three basic aspects: red for stop, yellow for caution and green for clear.
 A reduce to medium speed aspect is also used to give early warning of a divergence, and is given by a flashing yellow light.
 All aspects are indicated with colour light signals.
 Despite this re-signalling, some parts of the TransAdelaide network still use the original 3-position speed signalling (such as the Dry Creek to Port Adelaide line).

 There is also a low speed aspect indicated by a lunar-white position-light signal mounted below the main head.
 It shows two lunar-white lights at 45 degrees (to mimic an upper-quadrant semaphore) to indicate proceed at low speed.
 These position light signals are also used for dwarf signals and in this case they can also display 'stop' as a red light and lunar-white light in a horizontal row.

-Junctions on running signals are indicated by a row of five lunar-white lights angled in the direction of divergence, called a Junction Route Indicator.
+Medium speed routes (diverging routes) on running signals are indicated by a row of five lunar-white lights angled in the direction of divergence, called a Junction Route Indicator.
 If multiple routes are to be signalled, several rows may be used.

 Permissive signals are indicated by a circular 'P' plate offset below the signal head and Absolute by a square 'A' plate directly below the signal head.
 As with three-position signalling, dwarf (low speed) signals are always absolute.
 An 'A' plate in New South Wales or Victoria means the signal is automatic and therefore a Permissive signal, which is again a source of conflicting meaning between the differing signalling systems.

 In the Adelaide station yard Theatre-style route indicators are used on both running signals and shunt signals; platform numbers for 'up' trains and route through the yard for 'down' trains.
 The down indicators have changed over time.
 At present, the indicators for Down Trains show the following indications: